duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu/README.md

 The last step is to install the BloodHound binary application itself

 On https://github.com/BloodHoundAD/BloodHound/releases select the correct binary for your Ubuntu system; (BloodHound-linux-x64.zip).
-Now you have to decided where you want to place the software, I have placed it (extracted the ZIP archive) into /opt/BloodHound-linux-x64.
+Now you have to decide where you want to place the software, I have placed it (extracted the ZIP archive) into /opt/BloodHound-linux-x64.

 Finally, you are able to launch the BloodHound application by selecting the directory containing the binaries and type
 ```